DarylBui/Maps/README.md

 # Maps
 A visual representation of the nearest restaurant for a given location on a map.
 Also displays the actual user's rating of the nearest restaurant or a predicted one based off of previous user ratings.
+This program displays where you should be when hunger strikes since it shows the rating of the nearest restaurant.
+The project is completely finished, but more data can be added.
+Maintained by Daryl Bui.